Written By: DiveThru Team

 They’ll work for you, your boss, your neighbour, your teacher, your daughter, your dog.
 Everyone.

 Maybe you’ve never even heard of the term before.
 Once you have your lightbulb moment, the next step is to acknowledge your imposter feelings when they pop up.
 Make note of circumstances where you feel imposter syndrome creeping in and explore how those feelings impact your day.

 As always, we recommend journaling.
 Journaling is an easy, yet powerful way to sort through your feelings and did we mention, it’s free?
 DiveThru can help your journaling practice by offering guided exercises on two areas of life that are often closely related to imposter syndrome: work and school.
-Download the DiveThru app to get started today and did we mention, it’s free?

 You may be worried that talking about your imposter feelings will just out you as an imposter… But what is actually going to happen is that talking with others will probably remind you that you’re perfectly capable and qualified.
 If nothing else, talking about your imposter feelings will likely prove that others feel the same way as you.
 Remember, 70% of people feel imposter syndrome at some point in their lives.